USGS-R/WQ-Review/README.md

 #Overview
-Toolbox for discrete water-quality data review and exploration.
-This is an initial beta version for testing purposes with limited documentation or support.
-Users are encouraged to post any bugs or comments for additional functionality on the issues page at:
+Toolbox for discrete water-quality data review and exploration.Users are encouraged to post any bugs or comments for additional functionality on the issues page at:

 [WQ-Review Issues](https://github.com/USGS-R/WQ-Review/issues).